vikasnp/RepData_PeerAssessment2/severe-weather-events.md

 ## Synopsis

-In this report we aim to answer some basic questions about severe weather events.
+In this report we try to answer some basic questions about severe weather events.
 Specifically, we try to identify which types of events are the most harmful to population health and the most deleterious to the economy.
 To answer these questions, we obtained the storm database from the